 Note that another possible conversion is to use the REEC\C model and set Pmin = 0; SOCini = 0.5; SOCmax = 1; SOCmin = 0, and T = 99999.
-This will disable the storage element, then all other parameters convert one to one.
+This will disable the storage element, then all other parameters will be converted one to one.
 The VDL parameters can be set as described in the next section.